Links

 Pipeline Chaining on AWS

 There are several ways to connect pipelines in ICAv2.
 One of them is to use Single Notification Service (SNS) and a Lambda function deployed on AWS.
-Once the initial pipeline is completed, SNS triggers Lambda function.
-Lambda extracts from the event parameter information to create an API call to start the subsequent pipeline.
+Once the initial pipeline is completed, SNS triggers the Lambda function.
+Lambda extracts information from the event parameter to create an API call to start the subsequent pipeline.

 SNS